 Sponsored students are those for whom an agency outside the university is paying student fees and requires an invoice submitted directly from the university.
-This usually is an employer but includes government agencies, vocational rehabilitation, military branches, foreign governments, trusts, 529 plans and other such funding sources.
+This usually is an employer but includes government agencies, vocational rehabilitation, military branches, or foreign governments.

-To initiate the sponsor process, you (or the organization sponsoring you) must submit a financial voucher or other documentation from the sponsoring agency indicating what portion of your tuition and fees should be billed to the sponsoring agency.
-Depending on the particular sponsor, the financial voucher may be called an authorization, letter of credit, or financial guarantee or, for 529 plans, is a letter indicating how many hours you have remaining.
-The financial voucher or other sponsor documentation should include, at a minimum, the following information:
+To initiate the process, you (or the organization sponsoring you) must submit a financial voucher or other documentation from the sponsoring agency indicating what portion of your tuition and fees should be billed to the sponsoring agency.
+The financial voucher may be called an authorization, letter of credit, or financial guarantee.
+The financial voucher or other documentation should include, at a minimum, the following information:

 Your name and university identification number (UID)